arkachego/audiobook/Readme.md

 ```
 https://<branch_name>.<random_14_chars>.amplifyapp.com
 ```
 If we want to add some custom domains, that provision is also available in **AWS Amplify** under the **Hosting > Custom Domains** page.
-We have to do this job in all the AWS accounts containing the `develop`, `staging` and `production` environments.
-Upon doing this, whenever there is a change in the linked branch of the client app, corresponding linked app in **AWS Amplify** will be deployed with the updated codebase.
-Additionally, we have to include the URL we are using to access the front-end app in corresponding environments into the CORS settings of the server app, coming from the environment variables of the same.
+We have to do this job in all the **AWS** accounts containing the `develop`, `staging` and `production` environments.
+Upon doing this, whenever there is a change in the linked branch of the client app in **GitHub**, corresponding linked app in **AWS Amplify** will be deployed with the updated codebase automatically.
+In addition to that, we have to include the live **URL** of this app into the **Origin** field of the **CORS** settings in the server app to allow traffic from there.
+We need to set the correct environment variable of the server app to achieve it.

 ### Back-End Server